 Safety is a Two-Way Street

 During the spring months, there are longer day light hours and warmer weather resulting in more people walking, cycling, and driving on our roadways.
 With this increase of traffic, it is important for pedestrians and motorists to focus on sharing the road.
-During the past several years the number of pedestrian injuries and fatalities have increased.
+In 2022, the number of pedestrian and bicyclist injuries and fatalities have increased statewide.
 We want to change that and help you be safe this spring when walking, running or cycling in New Jersey.

 - Use cross walks and cross at intersections – make eye contact with the driver before crossing.